After Hurricane Andrew in 1992, Warren Buffett said “It’s only after the tide goes out that you learn who’s been swimming naked.”

 A previously tiny ETF, holding airline stocks, received inflows of new assets from investors betting Buffett sold his shares at the very worst time, for 70 days in a row!
 At the same time, very few people were flying in those airlines.

-When asked to explain market bubbles long ago, Buffett answered: “When people see neighbors ‘dumber than they are’ getting rich.”
+When asked to explain market bubbles long ago, Buffett answered: “When people see neighbors ‘dumber than they are’ they are getting rich.”

 I do not have a dog in this hunt.
 I was told she’s too big to board any plane.
 Those stocks do not make it through our quantitative selection process.
 It is possible both sides of this trade will end up being wrong.
 I do not know.